AlphaNecron/Void/readme.md

         "useHttps": false, // Whether to enable HTTPS for URLs created returned by API.
         "host": "0.0.0.0", // The host Void should run on.
         "port": 3000, // The port Void should run on.
-        "databaseUrl": "postgres://postgres:postgres@postgres/postgres", // The Postgres database URL.
+        "secret": "secretmin24characters", // The secret key used to hash cookies. (*) "rateLimit": 1200, // Rate limit for users per hour. (**) "databaseUrl": "postgres://postgres:postgres@postgres/postgres", // The Postgres database URL.
         "url": {
             "allowVanityUrl": true, // Whether to allow users to shorten with vanity URLs.